j-rock/tutte-your-stuff/README.md

 ```

 ### Running instructions
-To actually run the program, execute:
+While inside the directory (after performing cabal install):
 ```sh
 $> cabal run
 ```

-While you're inside the program, press:
+As the program runs, press:
 * A and D to rotate the graph
 * Left and Right arrow keys to switch graphs (due to lazy evaluation, you can keep generating new random graphs just by "going" right)
 * Up and Down arrow keys to switch planarization methods (the sequence goes Tutte <-> Fruchterman-Reingold <-> Walshaw)